benschwarz/rack-smoke/README.md

-# smoke-rack
+# rack-smoke

-Smoke::Rack allows you to expose Smoke sources and transcode them into JSON, XML or YAML.
+Rack::Smoke allows you to expose Smoke sources and transcode them into JSON, XML or YAML.

 ## What are the benefits?

 * Pluggable caching, cache remote web services and rely on your own infrastructure
 * Join Smoke sources together, reinterpret them, then offer them as a simple web service

-Smoke::Rack gives you a bunch of HTML screens (found at `/smoke`) that outline the Smoke sources that are found within your current environment.
+Rack::Smoke gives you a bunch of HTML screens (found at `/smoke`) that outline the Smoke sources that are found within your current environment.
 ![Smoke-rack home screen](http://farm3.static.flickr.com/2627/3964835379_5d245a98e2.jpg)

 From there, you'll be able to see the formats that you can get the stream in, or if they require any additional query strings.